venture23-aleo/verulink/docs/bridge_contract.md

 2. Check if the destination chain is allowed using the `ensure_allowed_target_chain` method.
 3. Get the chain ID of the sender's own chain using the `get_own_chain_id` method.
 4. Get the current sequence number for the destination chain using the `get_current_sequence` method and increment it by 1.
-5. Create a new packet with the destination address, host height, message hash, sequence number, source address, version, and nonce.
+5. Create a new packet with the destination address, host height, message hash, sequence number, source address, version.

-6. Update the nonce by hashing the current nonce and the packet using the `hash` method.
-7. Queue the outgoing packet using the `queue_outgoing_packet` method.
+6. Queue the outgoing packet using the `queue_outgoing_packet` method.
-8. Save incremented sequence to storage.
+7. Save incremented sequence to storage.
 ___
 ### Outputs
 - Result<u128, ContractError>: The sequence number of the sent message, wrapped in a `Result` indicating success or an error if any of the checks fail.